karios-os/docs/docs/getting-started/installation.rst

 Browser Certificate Setup
 -------------------------

 Karios uses a private Certificate Authority (CA) to secure HTTPS communications.
-To avoid browser security warnings, install the Karios Root CA certificate on your workstation.
+To avoid browser certificate warnings, install the Karios Root CA certificate on your workstation.

 .. note::
    You only need to install the Root CA certificate **once**.
 After installation, all Karios nodes (master and slaves) will be automatically trusted.